nicoesve/latexSymb/README.md

 # latexSymb

-Simplify the task of writing 'LaTeX' code by using 'R'.
-Instead of using 'LaTeX' utilities like 'newcommand', write 'R' functions for more flexibility and readability.
+Simplify the task of writing LaTeX code by using R. Instead of using LaTeX utilities like `newcommand`, write R functions for more flexibility and readability.
 Also, additional support for grouping makes it easier to write complicated expressions.

 ## Installation